 Note: If the boot key is not displayed on the screen, try Esc, Del, F1, F2, F4, F8, F12 or search online for the dedicated setup key.

-- Once you’re inside your BIOS settings, look for an option named Setup Defaults (or Setup Default, Factory Default or Reset to Default), confirm, then save the changes to return to the default BIOS configuration.
+- Once you’re inside your BIOS settings, look for an option named Setup Defaults (or Setup Default, Factory Default or Reset to Default), confirm, and then save the changes to return to the default BIOS configuration.

 Note: If you have the generic BIOS version that most manufacturers are using you can revert back to the default settings by pressing F9 once you’re inside the BIOS setting menu.